cyclejs-community/component-combinators/README.md

 Next, we have a look at complex control flow logic (branching, jumping, looping, etc.).

 ## Multi-step workflow
-The specification for a multi-step application process, as coming from designer team, is as follows :
+The specification for a multi-step application process, as coming from the designer team, is as follows :

 ![sequence](https://camo.githubusercontent.com/d64fd08f45bd5c28e5cd237ef095f5181c89ea72/687474703a2f2f692e696d6775722e636f6d2f42466a6667575a2e706e67)